mprinc/vuejs.org/src/v2/guide/render-function.md

 </anchored-heading>
 ```

-That's why there's a [Babel plugin](https://github.com/vuejs/jsx) to use JSX with Vue, getting us back to a syntax that's closer to templates:
+That's why there's a <span class='definition'>[Babel plugin](https://github.com/vuejs/jsx) to use JSX with Vue</span>, getting us back to a syntax that's closer to templates:

 ``` js
 import AnchoredHeading from './AnchoredHeading.vue'